John-Cusack/ISIC2018/README.md

 The first model, in the first commit had a validation accuracy of 0.83386

+The second model used Inception V3 weights for transfer learning but only achieved an accuracy of .65 of validation data.
+This may be because I did something wrong with the freezing and training of layers.

 The .py file is an edited version of the same file in the repo below.
 It allows me to run the network on new images and not the mnist data set.